biovcnet/python/Lesson7Pandas/README.md

 Pandas DataFrames are organized in to rows and columns, much like a Numbers or Excel spreadsheet.

-The rows and columns can be referred to by their python zero-based indices, or by their unique text identifiers (column names for columns, and user-defined indexes for rows).
+The rows and columns can be referred to by their python zero-based indices, or by their unique text identifiers (column names for columns, and user-defined indices for rows).

 If the user does not specify a data column to use as indices for rows, Pandas will assign the numerical indices.